cynotebo/KM-Workshop/Module 5.md

     ![](images/mod5/ks-pbi-getdata3.png)

 3. When prompted, enter the key to your storage account.
+You will find this in the Azure Portal as shown below.

 ![](images/storeacct.png)